 The average due date refers to the weighted average of a given number of dates having equal or unequal amounts.
 It is one equivalent date for various dates so that interest that has to be measured from these respective dates can alternatively be measured from the average due date.

-In case a party has to pay various amounts to the same party that are due of different dates and in case they wish to settle the total amount on a fixed date without gaining or losing anything by way or interest is referred to as the average due date.
-This amount can be due on anything ranging from loans to bills of exchange or any other type of transactions.
+In case a party has to pay various amounts to the same party that are due on different dates and in case they wish to settle the total amount on a fixed date without gaining or losing anything by way of interest is referred to as the average due date.
+This amount can be due on anything ranging from loans to bills of exchange or any other type of transaction.

-Due date is a date on which transactions such as loan installments, sales, purchases, bills, etc. fall due for the settlement.
+Due date is a date on which transactions such as loan instalments, sales, purchases, bills, etc. fall due for the settlement.

 How is the Due Date Calculated?

-Due date is calculated by adding the bill/credit period on the relevant date + 3 grace days if it is applicable.
-The relevant dates of bills of exchange can be the date of bill or the date of acceptance according to the terms of the bill.
+The due date is calculated by adding the bill/credit period on the relevant date + 3 grace days if it is applicable.
+The relevant dates of bills of exchange can be the date of the bill or the date of acceptance according to the terms of the bill.
 In other cases, it can be the date of the transaction.

 The due date of a bill of exchange is calculated for finding the date on which the payment of the transaction or the bill is due.
 To calculate the due date of the bill of exchange, the steps given below are followed: